aybdee/aybdee.github.io/content/about.md

 title = "About me"
 +++

-I'm Abundance, I'm a random person and I do random stuff
+I'm Abundance, I'm a random person (aren't we all) \
 //say something cool about being a programmer
-what I really love tho is knowing stuff and talking about it
+I like knowing stuff and talking about it
 also like to solve complex problems

 # Stuff I know